 Visiting the First Italian Capital

 Most people have been or want to go to Milan – one of the fashion capitals of the world.
-And yes, it is an interesting place to see, but if you are (like most people are) a person who looks for authenticity and real-life encounters, you have to go out of the beaten path.
+(See this 12-day Italy train itinerary that includes Milan) And yes, it is an interesting place to see, but if you are (like most people are) a person who looks for authenticity and real-life encounters, you have to go out of the beaten path.
 In Turin, you will find authenticity in its purest form, and even more.
-In Turin you have it all – the delicious and various Italian foods (think ice cream, pasta, pizza, pastries…etc.; you have culture and beautiful architecture; and more of all – you have gorgeous royal palaces to wander around too!
+In Turin you have it all – the delicious and various Italian foods (think ice cream, pasta, pizza, pastries…etc.; you have culture and beautiful architecture; more of all – you have gorgeous royal palaces to wander around too!

 WHY VISIT TURIN, ITALY